1. Physical touch. What does a brand feel like? It often begins with the luxurious touch of a business card or printed brochure.

-The press sheets at left were Fedexed by premier Atlanta printer, TuckerCastleberry, allowing final review and color correction with actual ink on paper.
-Multiple imposition styles were used for these 30" x 40" sheets due to a "plus cover" specification which required heavier paper stock for the outer pages of the book.
+The press sheets at left were delivered via Fed Ex by premier Atlanta printer TuckerCastleberry, allowing final review and color correction with actual ink on paper.
+Multiple imposition styles were used for these 30” x 40” sheets due to a “plus cover” specification that required heavier paper stock for the outer pages of the book.

 1. Story and Publication development.
 Having worked with dozens of domestic and international brands, we understand how to translate brand signature to printed matter— with or without design guidelines.

 2. Document formatting and development.
-Although most professionals use Adobe's Creative Suite of software for this type of work, few have experience with the many types of presses, mailing restrictions, bindery limitations, custom color options, coatings, and more.
+Although most professionals use Adobe’s Creative Suite of software for this type of work, few have experience with the many types of presses, mailing restrictions, bindery limitations, custom color options, coatings, and more that are available.
 Our experience saves you money and grief!

-3. Hybrid production flow is a relatively new concept: for this project, a single master InDesign document was forked very close to final delivery, and optimized for digital experience as well as print reproduction.
+3. Hybrid production flow A relatively new concept – for this project, a single master InDesign document was forked very close to final delivery and optimized for digital experience as well as print reproduction.

-During production, new brand standards were launched by the German headquarters.
-Direct access to the brandguide website allowed TFR to interpret the guidelines for this first edition of what is expected to become an ongoing publication.
+During production, Porsche’s German headquarters launched new brand standards.
+Direct access to the brand guide website allowed TFR to interpret the guidelines for the first edition of what has now become an ongoing publication.